MavenTheAI/ai-safety-research-frameworks/README.md

 # ai-safety-research-frameworks
-rameworks, methodologies, and a theoretical testbed for evaluating safety risks in advanced AI reasoning models
+frameworks, methodologies, and a theoretical testbed for evaluating safety risks in advanced AI reasoning models